sph-cbcb-journal-club/website/content/_index.md

 ### Hosted by the Univeristy of Maryland's School of Publish Health and Center for Bioinformatics & Computational Biology

 Welcome to the journal club site!
 This is a joint journal club that alternates its focus on biological and bioinformatic papers.
-We meet monthly and alternate locations between the school of public health and CBCB.
+We meet monthly and alternate locations between the school of public health and the CBCB.

 Here we'll post papers we'll be discussing in upcoming meetings and archive papers from previous meetings.